postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

     ON rasters USING gist(ST_ConvexHull(rast));

 The above example CREATEs a table (**rasters**) from geometries formed from letters using the PostGIS 3.2+ `ST_Letters <https://postgis.net/docs/ST_Letters.html>`_ function.
 Rasters similar to geometries, can take advantage of spatial indexes.
-The spatial index used for raster is a functional index that indexes the geometry envelope (or convexhull) of the raster.
+The spatial index used for raster is a functional index that indexes the geometry convexhull of the raster.
+When loading data with :command:`raster2pgsql` with the :command:`I` switch, the :command:`CREATE INDEX` step is done for you.

-You can see some useful metadata of your rasters with the following query which utilizes the postgis raster functions `ST_Count <https://postgis.net/docs/RT_ST_Count.html>`_ function to count the number of pixels and the `ST_MetaData <https://postgis.net/docs/RT_ST_MetaData.html>`_ function to provide all sorts of useful background info for our rasters.
+You can see some useful metadata of your rasters with the following query which utilizes the postgis raster functions `ST_Count <https://postgis.net/docs/RT_ST_Count.html>`_ function to count the number of pixels that have data and the `ST_MetaData <https://postgis.net/docs/RT_ST_MetaData.html>`_ function to provide all sorts of useful background info for our rasters.

 .. code-block:: sql

  SELECT name, ST_Count(rast) As num_pixels, md.*
     FROM rasters, ST_MetaData(rast) AS md;

 .. code-block::